 - Informational and educational initiatives related to student issues.

-- Training programs which develop leadership capabilities or student awareness.
+- Training programs that develop leadership capabilities or student awareness.

-Initiatives which foster student involvement may include those that:
+Initiatives that foster student involvement may include those that:

 - Broaden student participation in events on campus.